The-Balance-FFXIV/balance-static/content/jobs/ranged/bard/basic-guide.md

 * RS should be used prepull (slightly after the 1 appears in the countdown), so that the SB can be used exactly when the countdown hits 0.
 * I recommend delaying the WM by a fraction of a second.
 At the end of the opener WM, if you have PP stacks and your DoT tick is slightly after the end of WM, you will likely be triple weaving BL PP MB in order to keep song and EA rolling as quickly as possible.
 You should test and make sure that you can actually pull off the PP in the middle there.
 If not (likely for ping reasons), you can instead do PP BL and then MB the next GCD.
 For those that can pull off the BL PP, it has a hidden benefit of letting you use up all your WM stacks even with a last-minute tick.
-* If you have a potion, use it before RS (a bit before the 2 appears in the countdown)
+* If you have a potion, use it before RS (a bit before the 2 appears in the countdown).
 * All Burst Shots are filler.
 If you get an RA proc, use RA instead of BS.
 * Do not use RA in between SB and CB if you get a RA proc from the SB.
 Just let it go.
 * If you have an RA proc when it’s time to IJ, you should still IJ.
 Let the RA proc go.
 * If you have an RA proc ready when you would be using Barrage, instead use RA → Barrage → SW → RA → BL → IJ → EA etc. Do not use a BS between the Barraged RA and IJ in this case.
-* Prioritize getting the 2nd BL on cooldown when it’s available (i.e. if you have a PP3 on that GCD, use the BL first unless you could lose a proc)
+* Prioritize getting the 2nd BL on cooldown when it’s available (i.e. if you have a PP3 on that GCD, use the BL first unless you could lose a proc).
 * Barrage timing can be flexibly moved earlier depending on party buffs.
 It’s important to catch all the raid buffs, but the earlier the better within that window.
 The timing in the opener is set to catch Brotherhood/Divi, but if you don’t have any buffs that go up that late, it can be done earlier with no harm.
 The IJ should not be moved earlier unless you have prepull cards, in which case you may need to do it before Barraging.
 The Barrage and IJ cannot be safely moved later without potentially causing the IJ to fall outside RS.
 * Sidewinder cooldown can be moved earlier for the same reasons.
 Shift it around to accommodate PP3, BL, and Barrage usage.
 * Battle Voice cooldown is flexible if the party has classes that burst later.